geoffreyp/geoffreyp.github.io/README.md

 #### Setting up
 As a pre-requirement, you will need Hugo set up and running.
 You can follow [the official guide for it](https://gohugo.io/categories/installation/).

+The theme has been tested with the version `0.136` of Hugo.
+If you get errors regarding missing functionalities, check if you have the last version of Hugo available.

 Note: the theme has **not** been migrated to Hugo Modules yet.
 To install it, you need to set it up by copying the theme files (either as a sub-module or by copying the files).
 You can follow these [older instructions](https://gohugobrasil.netlify.app/themes/installing-and-using-themes/) or the next ones as help:

 - Create a new Hugo site (this will create a new folder): `hugo new site <your website's name>`